greenstatic/slack-status/README.md

   slack-status [flags]

 Flags:
-      --away               Set your status as away
-  -c, --config string      Config file (default "~/slack-status")
-      --dnd                Set status as do not disturb -d, --duration string    Set status duration, units can be: [m,h].
+      --away                Set your status as away -c, --config string       Config file (default "~/slack-status") --dnd                 Set status as do not disturb -d, --duration string     Set status duration, units can be: [m,h].
 Leave blank for for no expiration -e, --emoji string        Emoji to set when setting your status (default ":male-technologist:")
   -g, --group string        Limit setting of status to a group -h, --help                help for slack-status
   -m, --message string      Status message
-  -v, --version            Show version number
+  -p, --profilePic string   Profile picture path (valid formats: jpeg, jpg, png & gif) -v, --version             Show version number
   -w, --workspace string    Limit setting of status to a workspace
 ```

 ### Examples